qmkDuran/Instaverse/README.md

 - CRUD functionalities
 - Picture upload
-- Likes, and Different Text Inputs For The Posts
+- Likes, and Different Text Fields For The Posts

-## Tools and technologies used
+## 🛠 Tools and technologies used

 - React
 - Nodejs/Express